ACPS Celebrates Two Posse Scholars

-Maria, who is one of eight siblings, will be attending University of Wisconsin in Madison where she will major in social work, following in the footsteps of her older sister.
-Leonora, who grew up in Puerto Rico and was 15 years-old and a sophomore when she enrolled at T.C., will be attending Lafayette College in Pennsylvania.
+Maria, who is one of eight siblings, will be attending the University of Wisconsin in Madison where she will major in social work, following in the footsteps of her older sister.
+Leonora, who grew up in Puerto Rico and was 15 years old and a sophomore when she enrolled at T.C., will be attending Lafayette College in Pennsylvania.
 She plans to major in biomedical sciences with an eye on a career in aerospace engineering.

 "It's truly a bit difficult to describe the feeling of joy and relief I had when they told me I had been accepted," explained Leonora.

 Maria added, "I didn't see myself as having leadership promise and it wasn't until I learned that leadership comes in many forms, that's when I started to really take my chances seriously.
 As I passed through each selection stage I grew more confident," Maria said.